-Fort Worth Camera Club was the competition winner in 2018 (and every year since 2007).
+Fort Worth Camera Club has won every year since 2007.
 The contest is alternately hosted by each club, and has been held since 1964, except 1975 and 2016.
 The Competition Committee selects and manages Fort Worth entries.
 (Competition is open only to club members.)

 The Bird competition began when Emily Guthrie Smith suggested that an annual contest would be fun for both clubs.
 Smith was a Fort Worth native and nationally known artist and teacher.
 Her works are in private collections, museums and the Archives of American Artists in the Smithsonian Institution.

 She donated and carved the trophy, a wood sculpture engraved with the winning club’s name, but the reason she chose a bird is not known.
 The trophy is perched on the podium at our club meetings.

 Bird image courtesy of Dallas Camera Club; history courtesy of Becky Scott and Robert Chura.